senresearch/MatrixLM.jl/docs/src/example_ordinal_data.md

 levels_catvar = sort(unique(dfX.catvar));
 ```

-To derive the predictor design matrix, we employ the `design_matrix()` function and apply contrast coding using the `SeqDiffCoding()` system.
-This particular coding system codes  is particularly useful for testing hypotheses related to "sequential differences" between the levels of our ordinal predictor.
+We employ the `design_matrix()` function to derive the predictor design matrix and apply contrast coding using the `SeqDiffCoding()` system.
+This coding system is particularly useful for testing hypotheses related to "sequential differences" between the levels of our ordinal predictor.

 ```julia